nodejs/node/COLLABORATOR_GUIDE.md

 moving from sync to async responses or vice versa), and changing the non-internal side effects of using a particular API.

-Purely additive changes (e.g. adding new events to EventEmitter implementations, adding new arguments to a method in a way that allows existing code to continue working without modification, or adding new properties to an options argument) are handled as semver-minor changes.
+Purely additive changes (e.g. adding new events to `EventEmitter` implementations, adding new arguments to a method in a way that allows existing code to continue working without modification, or adding new properties to an options argument) are semver-minor changes.

-Note that errors thrown, along with behaviors and APIs implemented by dependencies of Node.js (e.g. those originating from V8) are generally not under the control of Node.js and therefore *are not directly subject to this policy*.
-However, care should still be taken when landing updates to dependencies when it is known or expected that breaking changes to error handling may have been made.
-Additional CI testing may be required.

 #### Breaking Changes and Deprecations